svvchen/siteblocker/README.md

   * Only available upon hitting daily xp. :)

 **In Progress:**
-* Write up a cron job to run this thing as soon as I open my laptop for maximum pain (uh I mean French learning motivation).
+* Write up a cron job to run this thing as soon as I open my laptop.
 * Debug the Duolingo API timezone bug that's consistently coming up.

 **Done:**